 Add the almond flour, cocoa powder, salt, and baking soda to a bowl.
 Whisk until thoroughly combined and set aside.

-Cream the unsalted butter and sweetener using a hand mixer or stand mixer.
+In a large bowl, cream the unsalted butter and sweetener using a hand mixer or stand mixer.
 Beat until lightened in color and fluffy.

-Mix in the eggs and the vanilla extract.
+Mix in the eggs and vanilla extract.